Italian aircraft carrier Giuseppe Garibaldi: Indonesian sale

 In March 2025, it was stated that the Indonesian Navy was interested in acquiring the ship from Italy, along with her airwing of Harrier II jets.
 Fincantieri presented a proposal to the Indonesian Navy in July 2025 to convert Giuseppe Garibaldi into a helicopter and UAV assault ship.
 In September 2025, the Chief of Staff of the Indonesian Navy Admiral Muhammad Ali stated that the acquisition of Giuseppe Garibaldi is still being discussed with the Italian side.
-According to Janes, the Indonesian government has approved up to US$450 million loan plans in late August 2025 to acquire the ship and its supporting equipment.
-The government also approved US$250 million loan for transport helicopters and US$300 million loan for utility helicopters procurements, which likely will operate from the aircraft carrier.